HUGO AWARD-WINNING SCIENCE FICTION & FANTASY MAGAZINE

 ABOUT THE AUTHOR

 Sam J. Miller is a writer and a community organizer.
-His fiction is in Lightspeed, Asimov's, Shimmer, Electric Velocipede, Strange Horizons, The Minnesota Review, and The Rumpus, among others.
-He is a nominee for the Nebula and Theodore Sturgeon Awards, a winner of the Shirley Jackson Award and a graduate of the Clarion Writer's Workshop.
-He lives in New York City.
+His fiction has appeared in Lightspeed, Asimov's, Clarkesworld, Apex, Strange Horizons, and The Minnesota Review, among others.
+His first book, a young adult science fiction novel called The Art of Starving, will be published by HarperCollins in 2017.
+His stories have been nominated for the Nebula and Theodore Sturgeon Awards, and he's a winner of the Shirley Jackson Award.
+He currently lives in New York City.

 PURCHASE THIS ISSUE: